ebikatsudon/VTubeStudio/Multiplayer.md

 ## How safe is this?
 Can my models get stolen?

 All security details can be found on the page "[[VNet-Security]]".
-In general, if you don't trust the other collab participants you should not use this, as they could use specialized software to steal your model during collabs.
+In general, if you don't trust the other collab participants you should not use this, as they could use specialized software to steal your shared model during collabs (only models/items you load).
 This is true for VNet and any other collab application that shares your models with other participants.
 People outside the collab cannot steal your model.

 VNet is just one more tool you can use in your collabs.
 In many cases, using video-sharing-based tools like [VDO.Ninja](https://vdo.ninja/), [Discord](https://discord.com/), [ping.gg](https://ping.gg/) or [MultiV](https://iv.gg/multiv/login) is the right choice.